-While going to a responsible breeder is a good option in obtaining a Vizsla, we always recommend checking the local rescues and shelters first.
+While going to a responsible breeder is a good option for obtaining a Vizsla, we always recommend checking the local rescues and shelters first.
 It’s possible to find this breed among the dogs at the shelter, although rare.
-You’ll have more luck looking at a dedicated breed rescue, like the Vizsla Club of America.
+You’ll have more luck looking at a dedicated breed rescue like the Vizsla Club of America.

 As Family Pets